realtimeprojects/acre-docker/README.md

 # acre

-A behavioral dockerized system-level application test environment.
+A behavioral driven dockerized system-level application test environment.

 # features

+- based on radish BDD
-- run your bdd test in a docker container
+- run your BDD test in a docker container
 - record videos from testruns
 - create validation-ready test reports in zero time